-With your support, at the North Druid Hills hospital, we’ll advance the future of pediatric cardiac care.
+With your support, at the Arthur M. Blank Hospital, we’ll advance the future of pediatric cardiac care.

 Learning that your child has a heart condition can be frightening to a parent.

 But there’s nothing more reassuring than knowing that they will be treated at one of the nation’s top heart centers when they are at Children’s.

 We hold the tiniest hearts in our hands

 Heart surgery can be scary, especially when it involves your child, but few hospitals rise to the occasion as well or as often as Children’s.
 As the largest pediatric heart center in the Southeast with an outpatient network of 22 clinics throughout Georgia, we provide surgical treatment for more infants, children and teenagers with heart conditions than anyone else in the state.